 Click bots have been a thorn in the side of PPC marketers since the start.
 These pesky automated troublemakers zap the budget of businesses and have become increasingly sophisticated in recent years.

 This has led to alarming levels of click fraud losses for advertisers.
-It is estimated that the global losses due to click fraud will reach 100 billion U.S. dollars in 2023.
-This is a significant increase from the 35 billion reported in 2018.
+It is estimated that global losses due to click fraud will reach 100 billion U.S. dollars in 2023, a significant increase from the 35 billion reported in 2018.

-In this post, we’ll look at a list of the most famous examples of click bots over time, their impact on ad campaigns today, and how you can avoid them.
+In this post, we’ll list the most famous examples of click bots over time, their impact on ad campaigns today, and how you can avoid them.

 What is a click bot?